PaplomatasP/GenesRanking/README.md

 ---

-# **GenesRanking: A Comprehensive Guide**
+# **GenesRanking: A Comprehensive Guide for scRNA Sequencing**
 Welcome to the GenesRanking package!
-This guide will walk you through the features and use of GenesRanking, a tool for identifying potential biomarkers in scRNA-seq data.
+This guide will lead you through the analysis of scRNA-seq using GenesRanking, a tool for identifying potential biomarkers in scRNA-seq data.